OlgaKnut/applied_statistics/README.md

 The results are analyzed and summarized, with an explanation of Type I vs Type II errors.

-### **Project descript**
+### **Project description**
 #### PlantGrowth Dataset Analysis
 ![alt text](image.jpg)

 For this project, the PlantGrowth dataset is analyzed.
 This dataset contains the weight of plants across three treatment groups: control, trt1, and trt2.
 The task involves performing t-tests and ANOVA to analyze the data and make conclusions:
 Step 1: Download and save the PlantGrowth dataset in the repository.
 Step 2: Describe the dataset, including a summary of its contents.
 Step 3: Explain what a t-test is, how it works, and its assumptions.
 Step 4: Perform a t-test to check if there's a significant difference between the two treatment groups (trt1 vs trt2).
 Step 5: Perform an ANOVA to determine if there are significant differences between the three treatment groups (ctrl, trt1, trt2).
 Step 6: Explain why ANOVA is more appropriate than multiple t-tests when comparing more than two groups.
 The analysis is done with clear explanations and visualizations where appropriate.